 The town of Pskov is one of the oldest towns in Russia.
 One can observe different stone structures including churches, chapels and monasteries.
 Some of them look like small fortresses as the town had to fight many invaders during its long history.

-The Moscow Kremlin is a big architectural ensemble, a fortress and a historical center of Moscow, which is located on the left bank of the Moskva River on Borovitsky hill.
-At the moment it is the residence of the supreme bodies of state power as well as one of the main histrorical and cultural complexes of Russia.
+The Moscow Kremlin is a big architectural ensemble, a fortress and the historical center of Moscow, which is located on the left bank of the Moskva River on Borovitsky hill.
+At the moment it is the residence of the supreme bodies of State power as well as one of the main histrorical and cultural complexes of Russia.